open-formulieren/open-forms/.github/pull_request_template.md

   - [ ] Ran `./bin/makemessages_js.sh`
   - [ ] Ran `./bin/compilemessages_js.sh`

+- Dockerfile/scripts

+  - [ ] Updated the Dockerfile with the necessary scripts from the `./bin` folder

 - Commit hygiene

   - [ ] Commit messages refer to the relevant Github issue